How can my business accept online payments?

 Understanding payment gateways

-All businesses accepting online payments need a payment processor, but only e-commerce companies require what is known as a gateway.
+All e-commerce companies require what is known as a gateway.
 As the name suggests, payment gateways serve as gates that must be opened for money to move online, while keeping encrypted customer data secure.
 These are typically available through your payment processor.

 Costs business owners can expect to pay

-While payment gateways don’t always charge a fee, there is always a fee for payment processing.
-They also may use one of a variety of pricing models:
+While payment gateway providers don’t always charge a fee, there is always a fee for payment processing.
+Providers also may use one of a variety of pricing models:

 Interchange-plus pricing